-It is not intended that these guidelines would necessarily result in a new plan or strategy, but that they would inform the content and priorities of existing plans for the town, both statutory and non statutory.
+It is not intended that these guidelines would necessarily result in a new plan or strategy, but that they would inform the content and priorities of existing plans for the town, both statutory and non-statutory.
 In some cases, in the absence of a tourism strategy for the town, it may be deemed necessary to prepare such a strategy.
 In such cases, these guidelines can be used to inform an appropriate tourism strategy.
 In all other cases, it is envisaged that these guidelines would be used to influence the tourism content of the following plans and strategies for an historic town:

-Development Plan
+- Development Plan

-Local Area Plan
+- Local Area Plan

-Area Action Plan
+- Area Action Plan

-- Urban Davies New

-Urban Design Plan
+- Urban Design Plan

-Public Realm Plan

-Public Realm Plan
+- Public Realm Plan

-Village Design Statement
+- Village Design Statement

-vittage Design Statement

-Tourism Development Plan
+- Tourism Development Plan

-Iourism Development Plan

-Transport Management Plan.
+- Transport Management Plan.